davidhenning/mcw-blue/README.md

 ##Why?
-I was searching for a new slim HTML 5 theme for my blog.
-My old theme was a really big one.
-It is highly customizable via the admin panel but very slow and the generated markup is a mess with way to much nested elements.
+I was looking for a new slim HTML 5 theme for my blog.
+My old theme was really big and oversized.
+It is highly customizable but slow and the generated markup is a mess with way to much nested elements.
 The search wasn't very successful, so I decided to create my own theme.

 ##Who
-I am web developer at Chip Xonio Online Ltd in Munich working in the portal development team for chip.de, the leading IT website in germany.
+I am a web developer at Chip Xonio Online in Munich, one of the largest websites in Germany.

 [require.js documentation]: http://requirejs.org/docs/api.html#defdep